NewYaroslav/aes-cpp/README.md

 ## Supported Modes

 ECB, CBC, CFB, CTR and GCM modes are implemented.
 GCM additionally produces an authentication tag for message integrity.
 CBC, CFB and CTR can be paired with a MAC callback (e.g., HMAC) to authenticate `IV || ciphertext`; omitting the callback leaves them vulnerable to tampering.
-ECB mode is provided for completeness but leaks plaintext patterns and should be avoided.
+ECB mode is provided solely for demonstration purposes and must not be used in real systems as it leaks plaintext patterns.
 Prefer authenticated encryption modes such as GCM that provide both confidentiality and integrity.

 ## Examples